Carisoprodol and Aspirin

 Alkalinization of the urine is a key concept in the management of salicylate overdose (see OVERDOSAGE, Treatment of Overdosage).
 Clearance of salicylic acid is also reduced in patients with renal impairment.

 Indications and Usage for Carisoprodol and Aspirin

-Carisoprodol and Aspirin Tablets are indicated for the relief of discomfort associated with acute, painful musculoskeletal conditions in adults.
-Carisoprodol and Aspirin Tablets should only be used for short periods (up to two or three weeks) because adequate evidence of effectiveness for more prolonged use has not been established and because acute, painful musculoskeletal conditions are generally of short duration (see DOSAGE AND ADMINISTRATION).
+Carisoprodol and Aspirin is indicated for the relief of discomfort associated with acute, painful musculoskeletal conditions in adults.
+Carisoprodol and Aspirin should only be used for short periods (up to two or three weeks) because adequate evidence of effectiveness for more prolonged use has not been established and because acute, painful musculoskeletal conditions are generally of short duration (see DOSAGE AND ADMINISTRATION).

-Carisoprodol and Aspirin Tablets are contraindicated in patients with a history of:
+Carisoprodol and Aspirin is contraindicated in patients with a history of:

 - a serious GI complication (i.e., bleeding, perforations, obstruction) due to aspirin use

 - aspirin induced asthma (a symptom complex which occurs in patients who have asthma, rhinosinusitis, and nasal polyps who develop a severe, potentially fatal bronchospasm shortly after taking aspirin or other NSAIDs)